Open Social has taken a no-compromise approach towards security. Protecting and securing our customer’s data is of utmost importance to us.

 - You can choose from three different hosting platforms.
 We have hosting services from Amazon Web Services, Platform.sh, and Microsoft's Sovereign Cloud.

-- Your data can be hosted in both the EU and US.
+- Your data can be hosted in both the EU, US, and Australia.
 This ensures that our customers comply with regulations and laws of a specific country.

 - Your data is protected by multiple layers of security.
 Each hosting platforms comes with various advantages and secure infrastructure.
 Continue reading for more information.